kumaryash90/flashloan-arbitrage-flashbots/README.md

 If an opportunity exists, then send transactions through a flashbot relay, to avoid front-running.

 To run the program:
-In a separate terminal window, run `npx hardhat node`
-then
 ```
 npm install
 npx hardhat run scripts/checkArbitrage.js
 ```
+In a separate terminal window, run `npx hardhat node` before running the script

 (forked mainnet at block 14384561; might take some time to build data cache on first run)

 ### Done so far